csci5117s24/DeluluTechShare/README.md

 ```

-3. Lastly, navigate to `src/index.css` and add the following:
+3. Then, navigate to `src/index.css` and add the following:

 ```css
 .map-container {